wolfgangdata/spwiki/collection_mobile_1.md

 ### Download Forms
 1. From the main menu, select **Get Blank Form**.
 2. You should now see all SaniPath forms available for you to download.
-Select the appropriate forms that will be used on this device and tap “Get Selected” to download forms.
+Select the appropriate forms that will be used on this device and tap **Get Selected** to download forms.

 ### Collect and File Data
 1. To enter data, select **Fill Blank Form** and select the form you would like to complete.